Instance-Dependent Near-Optimal Policy Identification in Linear MDPs via Online Experiment Design: Near-Optimal Policy Identification in Linear MDPs

 \Cref{prop:minimax} shows that \algname has worst-case optimal dimension dependence, matching the lower bound of $\Omega(d^2 H^2/\epsilon^2)$ given in \cite{wagenmaker2022reward}, up to $H$ and $\log$ factors\footnote{We remark that the focus of this work is on instance-dependence and dimension-dependence, not in optimizing $H$ factors, and we leave improving our $H$ dependence for future work.}.

 \begin{rem}[Performance on Linear Contextual Bandits] \Cref{thm:complexity_linear2} applies directly to linear contextual bandits by setting $H = 1$\footnote{We describe the exact mapping to linear contextual bandits in \Cref{sec:interpret_complexity}.}.
-To our knowledge, this is the first instance-dependent result on PAC policy identification in linear contextual bandits.
+To our knowledge, this is the first instance-dependent result on PAC policy identification in linear contextual bandits, though we remark that the concurrent work of \cite{li2022instance} also provides instance-dependent guarantees for contextual bandits.
 Furthermore, \Cref{prop:minimax} shows that we also obtain a worst-case complexity of $\cOtil(d^2/\epsilon^2)$ on linear contextual bandits, which is the optimal rate \citep{wagenmaker2022reward}. \end{rem}